 The problem equally affects consumers and businesses as end users of products and services and exists both in the online environment and in real-world situations.

-The proposal defines specific situations when there can be no justified reasons for geo-blocking or other discriminations based on nationality, residence or location:
+The regulation defines three specific situations when there can be no justified reasons for geo-blocking or other discriminations based on nationality, residence or location:

 Furthermore, the proposal bans blocking of access to websites and the use of automatic re-routing if the customer has not given prior consent.

-The proposal also provides for a non-discrimination rule in payments.
-While traders remain free to offer whatever payment means they want, the proposal includes a specific provision on non-discrimination within those payment means.
+The regulation also provides for a non-discrimination rule in payments.
+While traders remain free to offer whatever payment means they want, the regulation includes a specific provision on non-discrimination within those payment means.